OpenCLTBrigade/cmpd-holiday-gift/README.md

 To access the PHP version of the project from 2016 you can run `git checkout 1.3.2`

+## Troubleshooting

+### Resetting your database

+When you pull changes to the database schema or sample data the application may stop working.
+When this occurs you need to delete the SQLite database in `/server/run` and restart your server instance.
+After restarting the server be sure to seed the database using `npm run seeds`.
+You should now be good to keep going!

 # Build for Production

 To prepare the server for production, run `npm run build`.